haodong191/Tableau-Homework/README.md

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?
 207,616 male customers to 87,408 female customers.

 * How effective has gender outreach been in increasing female ridership over the timespan?
-Unable to answer.
+N/A

 * How does the average trip duration change by age?
 Please see AVG Trip By Age sheet.